Menstruation: Cramps

 In most women, various physical changes are brought about by fluctuations in hormone levels during the menstrual cycle.
 This includes muscle contractions of the uterus (menstrual cramping) that can precede or accompany menstruation.
 Many women experience painful cramps, also known as dysmenorrhea, during menstruation.
-Among adult women, that pain is severe enough to affect daily activity in only 2%–28%.
+Among adult women, 2%–28% have pain severe enough to affect daily activity.
 Severe symptoms that disrupt daily activities and functioning may be diagnosed as premenstrual dysphoric disorder.
 These symptoms can be severe enough to affect a person's performance at work, school, and in everyday activities in a small percentage of women.

 When severe pelvic pain and bleeding suddenly occur or worsen during a cycle, this could be due to ectopic pregnancy and spontaneous abortion.
 This is checked by using a pregnancy test, ideally as soon as unusual pain begins, because ectopic pregnancies can be life‑threatening.

 The most common treatment for menstrual cramps are non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs can be used to reduce moderate to severe pain, and all appear similar.
 About 1 in 5 women do not respond to NSAIDs and require alternative therapy, such as simple analgesics or heat pads.
 Other medications for pain management include aspirin or paracetamol and combined oral contraceptives.
 Although combined oral contraceptives may be used, there is insufficient evidence for the efficacy of intrauterine progestogens.

 One review found tentative evidence that acupuncture may be useful, at least in the short term.
 Another review found insufficient evidence to determine an effect.